Sarah-Bue/knit-space/README.md

 - Users need to confirm that they want to log out before being logged out.
 - Users are redirected to the home page after logging out.

 #### Dashboard Management
 As a **registered user**, I can **save posts to my dashboard** so that **I can easily access my favorite content**.
+- For logged in users, a link to the dashboard is visible in the navigation bar.
+- For logged in users, a button to save a blog post is visible on the full-page blog post.
+- Once saved, the blog post appears on the users dashboard

 As a **registered user**, I can **rearrange my saved posts** so that **arrange my content board according to my preferences**.